20 MILLION MILES

 So just as fast, let's have a

-The most notable thing about this movie is that it represents the debut of Ray Harryhausen (MYSTERIOUS ISLAND, FIRST MEN IN THE MOON, THE GOLDEN VOYAGE OF SINBAD, CLASH OF THE TITANS) and his special brand of visual effects.
+The most notable thing about this movie is that it represents the debut of Ray Harryhausen (MIGHTY JOE YOUNG, MYSTERIOUS ISLAND, EARTH VS. THE FLYING SAUCERS, THE BEAST FROM 20,000 FATHOMS, IT CAME FROM BENEATH THE SEA, CLASH OF THE TITANS) and his special brand of visual effects.
 He used his own version of stop motion photography that brought creatures to life in a remarkably believable way.
 Harryhausen is a legend in the special effects business (remember the restaurant, "Harry Hausen's", in MONSTERS, INC.?)

 The creature (referred to as an Ymir in the alternate title "The Giant Ymir") is a sad figure, never intentionally hurting anyone until it's attacked and obviously confused and frightened in spite of being very dangerous.
 In fact, the creature is a vastly better actor than anybody else in this movie, which is why I can only give 20 MILLION MILES TO EARTH two shriek girls.